Do commercial conveyancing searches reveal planned roadworks that could affect a commercial estate in Stratford?

 If you are instructing a property lawyer for lease extension works (regardless if they are a Stratford conveyancing firm) it is essential that he or she should be familiar with the legislation and specialises in this area of work.
 We recommend that you make enquires with several firms including non Stratford conveyancing practices before you instructing a firm.
 Where the conveyancing practice is ALEP accredited then that’s a bonus.
 The following questions might be helpful:

 What are the charges for lease extension work?

 Despite our best efforts, we have been unsuccessful in seeking a lease extension in Stratford.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?

 Most certainly.
 We can put you in touch with a Stratford conveyancing firm who can help.

-An example of a Freehold Enfranchisement case for a Stratford flat is 12 Nutfield Road in July 2014. the Tribunal judged that the price to be paid by the applicants for the freehold interest should be £19,572 This case related to 2 flats.
-The number of years remaining on the existing lease(s) was 72.02 years.
+An example of a Freehold Enfranchisement decision for a Stratford premises is 12 Nutfield Road in July 2014. the Tribunal judged that the price to be paid by the applicants for the freehold interest should be £19,572 This case affected 2 flats.
+The unexpired term as at the valuation date was 72.02 years.